-Schenectady County Community College is an environment where dreams are developed.
+SUNY Schenectady County Community College is an environment where dreams are developed.
 It is a place committed to being a visionary leader in learning and in providing opportunity.
 The College is focused on a Mission and Vision that combines education with our desire need for workforce training and development.
-Thus, the College has formed the following Mission and Vision Statements through our Strategic Plan from 2015-2020, “Our College.
-Our Future.”
+Thus, the College has formed the following Mission and Vision Statements through our Strategic Plan from 2021-2026, “Many Voices, One Call.”

 To promote the work of the College and ensure the educational community joins in implementing our Mission and Vision Statement, the President has formed a diversified leadership team.
 The President’s Council includes nine members that frequently meet with the College President to review, discuss, and plan strategic initiatives for the College.

 Interim Dean of Student Affairs

 Mr. Fragale returns in interim capacity as the Dean of Student Affairs.
 He previously served the College for twenty-two years in various capacities beginning as Counselor before transitioning into administration as Assistant Vice President of Student Affairs, Acting Vice President of Student Affairs, and Dean of Enrollment Management and Student Success.
 Mr. Fragale spent the last year at Schenectady Community Action Program working on housing and employment issues with previously incarcerated County residents.
 He will oversee and provide leadership in Financial Aid, Code of Conduct, Student Government Association and Clubs, Veteran Services, Athletics, Wellness and Support Services, Counseling, ADA Transition Services, COVID Testing Protocols, International Students, and Immunizations.

 Dr. Cheryl Renée Gooch has spent more than 20 years in higher education as a Professor, Department Chairperson, Campus Director and Academic Dean at two and four-year institutions serving diverse student populations, including traditional and post traditional; minority; first-generation; and international students.